Brainicism/KMQ_Discord/docs/DEVELOPER.md

 ------------
 1. `yarn install`
     - `libsodium` might require the following packages: `autoconf automake g++ libtool`
-2. Use `*.template` files to create own copy of configuration files in `src/config`
-    - `.env` contains application specific settings.
+2. `.env` contains application specific settings.
 See `.env.example` to see parameters, and `environment.d.ts` to see which are required.
-3. Apply database migrations for `kmq`.
-Using `npx knex migrate:latest --knexfile src/config/knexfile_kmq.js`
-4. `npm run dev` to start the bot.
+3. `npm run dev` to start the bot.
 Upon first run, the bot will bootstrap the database, as well as download 5 songs to have a minimally working bot
-5. `ts-node src/scripts/download-new-songs` can be used to download the remaining songs in the database
+4. `ts-node src/scripts/download-new-songs` can be used to download the remaining songs in the database

 ## Debug Mode
 Having every song downloaded may be infeasible for local development.
 A debug mode can be activated by modifying `src/config/debug_settings.json`, and running in development mode. `forcedSongId` will force the bot to play a specific song given its ID.
 If `null`, will ignore this setting. `skipSongPlay` will start a game session with a song even if it is not downloaded on the local machine.